bdarcus/courses-intro-human-geography/glossary.md

 Divison of Labor
 :   Most simply, different people doing different work as part of an economy.

+Fordism
+:   A social and economic system that involves vertically-integrated mass-production,
+    relative peace between capital and labor mediated by strong government involvement.

 International Division of Labor
 :   A spatial division of labor that spans international borders.